 Extending: Extending involves expanding the existing house by adding new rooms or increasing its footprint.
 This option is suitable if you need more space or desire a different layout while still retaining the core structure.
 Extensions can be built upwards (adding another floor), outwards (extending the ground floor) or even below ground (basements).
 Extending offers flexibility in terms of design and allows you to customise your home according to your needs.
 However, it is important to consider the local planning regulations, as there might be restrictions on the size and style of extensions.
 Additionally, the cost of extending can vary significantly depending on factors such as the size of the extension, materials used, and complexity of the construction.

 Rebuilding: Rebuilding involves demolishing the existing house and constructing a completely new one in its place.
 This option provides the highest level of customisation and flexibility, as you have the freedom to design a new home that perfectly suits your preferences and lifestyle.
-Rebuilding also allows you to take advantage of modern building techniques, energy-efficient features, and the latest technology.
+Rebuilding also allows you to take advantage of modern building techniques and the latest technologies.
 However, rebuilding is generally the most expensive option, as it involves significant demolition and construction costs.
-It is also important to consider any additional expenses associated with obtaining planning permissions, architectural designs and temporary accommodation during the construction period.PHOTO-2022-08-19-20-08-31-2
+It is also important to consider any additional expenses associated with obtaining planning permissions, architectural designs and temporary accommodation during the construction period.WHICH OPTION IS THE CHEAPEST?

 As discussed earlier, the costs are related to your project brief.
 The more significant alterations to the existing building envelope, structure and services will have a greater effect on overall costing, while cosmetic upgrades and changes to non-structural walls will be comparatively limited in cost.
+Here's an idea of what you'll be paying with each project type:

 One starting point is to assess the current state of the building and estimate the level of repair or refurbishment required.
 Then consult with contractors, architects or quantity surveyors to obtain detailed quotes for the specific renovations you have in mind.
 They will consider factors such as materials, labour, potential unforeseen expenses and any required repairs.
 This will allow you to review the quotes alongside your budget to determine the financial feasibility of renovations.
 These quotes can then be compared with typical new build costs to give you a sense of which option aligns best with your budget.